-APES 330 ED had a prohibition that a member shall not acquire or derive a benefit from property and other assets.
+APES 330 ED prohibited a member from acquiring or deriving a benefit from property and other assets.
 Respondents noted that where a retail operation is under administration, the property and other assets of the retail operation will be available for sale to the general public.
-Respondents were concerned that in these circumstances members should not be seen as being in breach of the standard if they acquire property and other assets where no special treatment or preference over and above what is granted to the general public.
+Respondents were concerned that in these circumstances members should not be seen as being in breach of the standard if they acquire property and other assets under the same terms and conditions as the general public.
 APESB agreed with this view and included a new paragraph 6.4 to address this issue.